arrogant in 30 Seconds

 Conversation Starters

-"Is it possible to be confident without being arrogant?"
+"Is it possible for someone to be both talented and arrogant?"

 Journal Prompts